SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/README.md

 ## Exercise Outcome

-After completing these steps you will have a mobile app built using the reusable architecture principles of SAP Cloud Application Programming (CAP) model and React Native on SAP BTP.
+After completing these steps you will have an app built using the reusable architecture principles of SAP Cloud Application Programming (CAP) model and React Native on SAP BTP.
 An application extension using GPT via the Azure Open AI service that combines business context with the capabilities of large language models on SAP BTP.

 <p>
   <img src="assets/home.gif" alt="home" width="24%" />